 Dog owners - know how to spot potentially toxic algae

-If you are taking your dog to a river or lake to cool off this autumn, check for potentially toxic algae (cyanobacteria) in and around the water.
+If you are taking your dog to a river or lake to cool off this summer, check for potentially toxic algae (cyanobacteria) in and around the water.
 It can make dogs (and people) very unwell.

 Cyanobacteria (also known as potentially toxic algae) occur naturally in waterways, but when the amount increases, it blooms.
 Cyanobacteria blooms can make toxins that can harm people and animals.